-Policies Policies and Procedures relating to school building security, including, where appropriate: The use of school safety or security officers and/or school resource officers Beginning with the 2019-20 school year, and every school year thereafter, even the areas of responsibility of school personnel, security personnel and law en to student misconduct that violates the code of conduct.
-A school district or of employs, contracts with, or otherwise retains law enforcement or public or pu- personnel, including school resource officers, shall establish a written contract understanding that is developed with stakeholder input, including, but not line students, school administrators, teachers, collective bargaining units, parent organizations and community members, as well as probation officers, prosect and courts that are familiar with school discipline.
-Such written contract or m understanding shall define the relationship between a school district or chart personnel, students, visitors, law enforcement, and public or private security contract or memorandum of understanding shall be consistent with the code enforcement or security personnel's roles, responsibilities and involvement w clearly delegate the role of school discipline to the school administration.
-Suc memorandum of understanding shall be incorporated into and published as p safety plan forcement in response charter school that rivate security ct or memorandum of nited to, parents, and student utors, defense counsels emorandum of er school, school personnel.
-Such of conduct, define law vithin a school and h written contract or security devices or procedures CR155.17(c)(1)(xi)(b)
+The use of school safety or security officers and/or school resource officers Beginning with the 2019-20 school year, and every school year thereafter, every school shall defire the areas of responsibility of school personnel, security personnel and law enforcement in respons to student misconduct that violates the code of conduct.
+A school district or charter school that employs, contracts with, or otherwise retains law enforcement or public or private security personnel, including school resource officers, shall establish a written contract or memorandum of understanding that is developed with stakeholder input, including, but not limited to, parents, students, school administrators, teachers, collective bargaining units, parent and student organizations and community members, as well as probation officers, prosecutors, defense couns and courts that are familiar with school discipline.
+Such written contract or memorandum of understanding shall define the relationship between a school district or charter school, school personnel, students, visitors, law enforcement, and public or private security personnel.
+Such the areas of responsibility of school personnel, security personnel and law enforcement in respont to student misconduct that violates the code of conduct.
+A school district or charter school that employs, contracts with, or otherwise retains law enforcement or public or private security personnel, including school resource officers, shall establish a written contract or memorandum of understanding that is developed with stakeholder input, including, but not limited to, parents, students, school administrators, teachers, collective bargaining units, parent and student organizations and community members, as well as probation officers, prosecutors, defense couns and courts that are familiar with school discipline.
+Such written contract or memorandum of understanding shall define the relationship between a school district or charter school, school contract or memorandum of understanding shall be consistent with the code of conduct, define la enforcement or security personnel's roles, responsibilities and involvement within a school and clearly delegate the role of school discipline to the school administration.
+Such written contract o memorandum of understanding shall be incorporated into and published as part of the district safety plan CR155.17(c)(1)(xi)(a) security devices or procedures CR155.17(c)(1)(xi)(b

-Procedures for review and the conduct of drills and other exercises to test con nponents of the emergency response plan, including the use of tabletop exercises, in coordination on with local and county emergency responders and preparedness officials CR155.17(c)(1)(xiv)
+Procedures for review and the conduct of drills and other exercises to test comp ponents of the emergency response plan, including the use of tabletop exercises, in coordination n with local and county emergency responders and preparedness officials CR155.17(c)(1)(xiv)